 This user's guide provides a brief introduction to the Fibre Channel and Converged Network Adapter products from Marvell.
-The primary focus of this guide is to explain the adapter driver features and management tools available on VMware ESXi 6.x and 7.x, and the supported features.
+The primary focus of this guide is to explain the adapter driver features and management tools available on VMware ESXi 7.0 and 8.0, and the supported features.